cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 **Notes:**
 * If you want to try this plugin, use the [installable WordPress ZIP file](#installation).
 If you download the repo ZIP file, it will fail to activate unless you run `composer install` first.
-* This plugin has not been tested on a WordPress multisite setup.
+* This plugin has not yet been tested on a WordPress multisite setup.
+I will do so eventually, but feedback is welcome.

+**Status:** I am close to creating a release, but I want to test the localization support first.

 ## Description